Use the UND Calendar to promote and share university events to members of the university community.

 - Complete the Main Info, Schedule, Location and Additional Details section of the event listing.

-- Select appropriate audiences in Event Type, Events by Audience, Events by Topic, Events by Colleges & Schools and Group dropdowns.
+- Select appropriate Audiences, Events by Colleges & Schools and Topic dropdowns.

 - Submit your event.